Algo-Practice-Kit/Algorithms/Heather/StringRotation.md

 ## Prompt

-Write a program to check if two given String s1 and s2 are rotations of another.
+Write a program to check if two given strings (string and rotated) are rotations of another.
 _For example_
-if s1 = "IndiaUSAEngland" and s2= "USAEnglandIndia" then your program should return true but if s2="IndiaEnglandUSA" then it should return false.
+if string = "IndiaUSAEngland" and rotated= "USAEnglandIndia" then your program should return true but if rotated="IndiaEnglandUSA" then it should return false.

 ## Extra Information